Sarah Arrington - Co-Founder

 Bachelor of Fine Art Photography, University of North Texas - College of Art & Design Minors in Advertising & Political Science (Yes, Political Science)

 Texas born & raised, Sarah moved to Birmingham, Alabama in 2007 after accepting a job as an editorial photographer for a large publishing company.
 Over the years she has photographed hundreds of stories across the country & met some of the amazing people behind them.
 She made the decision to go full-time freelance in 2014.
-Spark & Arrow has been a long-term dream of hers to be able to share her talents, creativity & life with others and making it happen with her best friend Kamin.
-She loves sprucing up her 1926 Historic Birmingham home, picking through a good thrift store & spending time with her husband, 2 kids & Golden Retriever Zoe.
+Spark & Arrow has been a long-term dream of hers to be able to share her talents, creativity & life with others.
+When she's not snapping photos or chasing kids (all 3 of them!) she enjoys designing & building home projects with her husband.
+After renovating a 1926 Historic Birmingham home for 5 years they have since moved to a 15 acre farm where they are building their dream farmhouse.